doolamdattatreya2025/aws-wazuh-siem-lab/README.md

 # Cloud-Native SIEM & Vulnerability Management Lab

-A Wazuh SIEM deployment on AWS EC2, monitoring a Windows 11 endpoint — built to get hands-on with what a SOC actually looks like day to day: endpoint monitoring, vulnerability scanning, MITRE ATT&CK mapping, and detecting a simulated brute-force attack.
+A Wazuh SIEM setup on AWS EC2, watching over a Windows 11 computer.
+I built this to learn how a real SOC (Security Operations Center) works — watching a computer for problems, finding weak spots, matching attacks to MITRE ATT&CK, and catching a fake brute-force attack.

-## Architecture
+## How it's set up

 ```mermaid
 graph TD